dusanlazic/fast/README.md

 Fast is a Python tool designed to easily manage your exploits and automate submitting flags in A/D competitions.
 The goal of Fast is to make writing exploits your only concern in A/D competitions, while maintaining simplicity.

 > Keep in mind that this tool is in early stages of development and at this moment it is still an experimental tool.
-Fast is yet to be improved and battle tested. :)
+Fast is yet to be improved and more battle tested. :)

 ## Installation

+> Remember to create a Python virtual environment before installing: `python3 -m venv venv && source venv/bin/activate`

 To install Fast you can use this one-liner.